Five key events in 1 Kings

-1 Kings 1-2 especially recount how God established Solomon on the throne of David, and Solomon sees in his accession the faithfulness of God to his father (3:6).
+- First, God’s establishing of Solomon on David’s throne and the way He greatly blessed him (chs.
+1-4).
+Solomon sees in his accession the faithfulness of God to his father David (3:6).

-Events related to the building of the Temple occupy the majority of chapters 5-8.
-Building the Temple was not just a whim of Solomon’s but the fulfillment of a promise God had made to David (2 Samuel 7:13; 1 Kings 8:10-21).
+- Second, Solomon’s building of the Temple and all of its dedicatory prayers and festivities (chs.
+5-8).
+Building the Temple was not just a whim of Solomon’s but rather the fulfillment of a promise God had made to David (2 Samuel 7:13; 1 Kings 8:10-21).

 Woven in and out of these and other events of 1 Kings are the following recurring four themes:

 1. David as God’s standard of spiritual excellence.

 God repeatedly holds David up before future kings as the king who followed Him with a perfect heart (3:14; 11:4, 33-34; 15:3-5, 11).
 God, in fact, says that David obeyed him in everything except for the matter of Uriah the Hittite (15:5).
 David’s flesh was as weak as any man’s, but his heart was unusually God’s, and his example of obedience is one that every Christian should emulate.